mcgrath-fintech/mcgrath_fintech/README.md

 **Solution:**
 - A Power BI dashboard simulating a risk triage tool for SME portfolios
-- Built on synthetic—but Japan-specific—loan data
-- Grounded in BOJ/FSA reporting
+- Built on synthetic data but grounded in BOJ/FSA reporting
 - Designed to spark conversations with analysts, not solve everything up front

 📁 [`/japan_sme_risk/`] → dashboard screenshots, data dictionary, notes